csev/dj4e/assn/dj4e_install.md

 Now that we have built your first application, we need to tell PythonAnywhere where to look to run your application as a web server so you can test it.

-In the PYAW web interface navigate to the `Web` tab to create a new web application.
+In the PythonAnywhere web interface navigate to the `Web` tab to create a new web application.
 You do not need to upgrade your account - they give you one application like *drchuck.pythonanywhere.com* - use this free application for the course.